bhoward/focsipedia/docs/sets/functions.md

 these cases&mdash;a person with no child or a person with more than one child&mdash;is enough to show that the relationship "child of" is not a functional relationship.

+[^1]: I'm avoiding here the question of Adam and Eve or of pre-human ape-like ancestors.
+(Take your pick.)

 Or consider an ordinary map, such as a map of New York State or a street map of Rome.
 The whole point of the map, if it is